Alpha-Serpentis-Developments/Aevo4J/README.md

 Aevo4J is an unofficial implementation of [Aevo's](https://aevo.xyz) REST APIs and WebSockets in Java.

 ## What is Supported?
-REST APIs and WebSockets are currently supported, but private operations may be incomplete at the moment.
+REST APIs and WebSockets are currently supported.

 ## How Do I Use Aevo4J?
 **Note**: Aevo4J requires Java 17 or higher!